THEBEST7192/spotify-tierlist/README.md

 # Spotify Tierlist Maker

 A web application that allows you to create tier lists from your Spotify playlists.
-Organize your favorite songs into tiers (S, A, B, C, D, E, F) using a drag-and-drop interface, and get personalized song recommendations based on your tier rankings.
+Organize your favorite songs into tiers (S, A, B, C, D, E, F or your own) using a drag-and-drop interface, and get personalized song recommendations based on your tier rankings.

 ## Features